 - Lima beans: 10 minutes soaked, 14 minutes unsoaked

 - Black-eyed peas: 8 minutes soaked, 25 minutes unsoaked

 Let pressure release naturally before removing the lid.

 To cook dried beans in a slow cooker such as a Crock-Pot, place (drained) soaked beans in the slow cooker.
 Add 5 cups boiling water.
-Cover and cook on High until tender, 1 to 3½ hours.
+Cover and cook on High until tender, 3 to 5 hours, or on Low, 6 to 10 hours.
 Add salt to taste; cook 15 minutes more.